 "Hey, Buff, you're back!" came the somewhat strained voice of Willow from the doorway.
 Buffy turned to see her friend standing there, the others following her, each weighed down by bags.
 She vaguely wondered what went into making a Tesla coil that required so much stuff.

 Nevertheless, Buffy moved over to Willow and took the heavy bags from here, carrying them with ease.

 While Sam would've been the best qualified to supervise the construction of the Tesla coil, she decided to leave it to Willow, who could do it equally well, and concentrate on something else.

 The Tesla coil would be fairly big, and the range of the lightning would probably be thirty or forty feet or so, and said lightning would be very dangerous to any human who might happen to pass by.
 So Sam needed a place to put it, which was harder than it might seem.

 They suspected that Adam had some kind of lair beyond the woods, but, even if he did, the gang could hardly bring the coil all that way - if only because there wasn't an extension lead nearly that long, and the type of industrial batteries they would need to power the coil were simply unavailable in Sunnydale.
 Which meant that the coil would have to be plugged into a step-up generator, which Willow was also helping to build, and run on power from the mains supply.

-Having already discussed this with Willow while they were still formulating their designs, Sam had found that the only suitable place for the coil was Sunnydale Square, a largish plaza in the center of town.
+Having already discussed this with Willow while they were still formulating their designs, Sam had found that the only suitable place for the coil was Sunnydale Square, a largish plaza in the centre of town.